How it works

 chunk | noun | - | A heading-aware slice of a page that the search index scores independently.
 Titles weigh 4×, headings 2×, body 1×, code 0.35×. |

 content negotiation | noun | - | Middleware or route logic that returns generated markdown when a request advertises Accept: text/markdown, uses an AI user agent, or asks for /docs/foo.md.
 Same content, two formats.
-Implement it wherever your framework intercepts requests — Next.js route handlers, Astro endpoints, Cloudflare Workers, Vite plugins, or server middleware. |
+Implement it wherever your framework intercepts requests — Next.js route handlers, TanStack Start server middleware, Nuxt/Nitro middleware, Astro endpoints, SvelteKit endpoints, or Cloudflare Workers. |

 What runs when